evo Size and Buying Guides - We have one of the largest selections of skateboards on the web, a super knowledgeable staff and expert guides.

 Speed Rating or ABEC

-Bearings are rated on a speed scale called ABEC (Annular Bearing Engineer's Committee) factor, which relates the speed of the bearing along a scale of 1,3,5,7, and 9.
+Bearings are rated on a speed scale called ABEC (Annular Bearing Engineer's Committee) factor, which classifies the speed of the bearing on a scale of 1,3,5,7, and 9.
 The higher the ABEC rating of a bearing, the less friction the bearing will experience and the faster the wheel will spin.
 Higher quality bearings will have sturdier construction, less friction, and often have a higher ABEC rating.
 Beginners don’t necessarily need more than an ABEC 3 or 5.

 Maintenance: Bearing shields keep dirt from getting into the bearing and the ball bearings.
 Speed cream or lubricant keeps bearings smooth, clean and quiet.